 The Council's composition reflects the active stakeholders in the accreditation process and the beneficiaries of quality education - accredited academic programs, clinical service providers and the public.
 Representatives should be engaged currently in educational and/or clinical processes that align with the mission and purposes of the accreditation program.

 - Eleven (11) academic members from the faculty/staff of accredited educational programs.
 Individuals must have an earned graduate degree from a regionally accredited institution, and hold a rank of associate professor or above, or be a comparably experienced educator.
-At least three academic members in audiology and four academic members in speech-language pathology must hold a PhD degree.
+At least three academic members in audiology and four academic members in speech-language pathology must be research-qualified doctoral level faculty (PhD or EdD).
 At least one (1) of the academic members shall have significant experience in clinical teaching (supervision).
 No more than three (3) may have clinical teaching as their primary role.

 - Five (5) clinical practitioners who are employed full-time in non academic settings.
 Individuals must be directly engaged in a significant manner in the practice of speech-language-hearing services as his/her primary employment function at the time of appointment and have worked in the area that credentials are held for at least five (5) years.
 At least one (1) of these shall have experience in supervising students and/or clinical fellows.
 At least one (1) shall be an audiologist and at least two (2) shall be speech language pathologists.
 Note: An adjunct or complementary appointment to a graduate education program shall not disqualify practitioner members, provided they are employed full time in a non university setting.
 Employment in more than one position or agency may be combined to meet full-time requirement, i.e., at least 32 hours per week.